Explanation of the Topic...Standard Costing |

 Let's assume that the Direct Materials Usage Variance account has a debit balance of $2,000 at the end of the accounting year.
 A debit balance is an unfavorable balance resulting from more direct materials being used than the standard amount allowed for the good output.

-The first question to ask is "Why do we have this unfavorable variance of $2,000?"
-If it was caused by errors and/or inefficiencies, it cannot be included as part of the cost of the inventory.
-Errors and inefficiencies are never considered to be assets; therefore, the entire amount must be expensed.
+The first question to ask is “Why do we have this unfavorable variance of $2,000?”
+If it was caused by errors and/or inefficiencies, it cannot be assigned to the inventory.
+Errors and inefficiencies are never considered to be assets; therefore, the entire amount must be expensed immediately.

-If the unfavorable $2,000 variance is the result of an unrealistic standard for the quantity of direct materials needed, then we should allocate the $2,000 variance to wherever the standard costs of direct materials are physically located.
+On the other hand, if the unfavorable $2,000 variance is the result of an unrealistic standard for the quantity of direct materials needed, then we should allocate the $2,000 variance to wherever the standard costs of direct materials are now located.
 If 90% of the related direct materials have been sold and 10% are in the finished goods inventory, then the $2,000 should be allocated and added to the standard direct material costs as follows:

 If $2,000 is an insignificant amount relative to a company's net income, the entire $2,000 unfavorable variance can be added to the cost of goods sold.
 This is permissible because of the materiality guideline.